atsign-foundation/.github/profile/README.md

 ## Open source demos of The atPlatform

 * [mwc_demo](https://github.com/atsign-foundation/mwc_demo) -
-showcase for end to end encryption from an Internet of Things (Iot) device through to applications running on a phone, tablet or desktop.
+showcase for end to end encryption from an Internet of Things (IoT) device through to applications running on a phone, tablet or desktop.
 * [sshnoports](https://github.com/atsign-foundation/sshnoports) -
 get an SSH connection to a device without needing open ports or a static